 “Crime and Punishment” focuses on a murderer, Raskolnikov.
 He is 23 years old and described as “exceptionally handsome … slim … with beautiful dark eyes and dark brown hair.”
 Throughout the book, we hear Raskolnikov’s inner thoughts and his justifications for his actions.
 He is a bright but penniless ex-student who has been living on money borrowed from his mother and sister.
 Raskolnikov thinks of killing an old lady, Alyona Ivanovna, an avaricious moneylender, and justifies it by arguing that he is doing so for the greater good.
 The woman has been cheating people and ruining their lives.
 She will die of old age soon, anyway.
 With the money he steals from her, he will help others, including his mother and sister.
 Raskolnikov murders Ivanovna with an axe and then kills her sister when she comes home unexpectedly.
 He is so rattled by this that he flees the house, leaving most of the loot behind.
 The next day, he takes the money he stole and buries it under a rock.

 William Sanford, Raskolnikov’s 20th-century embodiment, was an excellent student as a child and won honors at St. Peter’s Parochial School.
 His behavior changed dramatically in adolescence when his mother, father, and sister died.
 Sanford was arrested for theft in 1944 and for armed robbery in 1946.
-He had dark eyes, dark brown hair and was described as having a “thin aesthetic face.”
+He had dark eyes, and dark brown hair and was described as having a “thin aesthetic face.”
 In 1948, at the age of 20, Sanford escaped from the California Youth Authority and moved to a rooming house owned by Felippa Griffith, an old widow, whom he murdered.

 Sanford later told police his justifications for killing Griffith: